KoljaB/RealtimeSTT/docs/installation.md

 ## Meta Omnilingual ASR Notes

-Use a Linux or WSL2 virtual environment with Python 3.11 or 3.12:
+Use a Linux or WSL2 virtual environment with Python 3.11.x:

 ```bash
 python -m venv .venv